kaband/PSMame-Screensaver/README.md

 **Usage**
  * When the screensaver is running, mame functions normally.
 You can play the game that is running, but once the runtime value is reached it will exit the rom.
- * In order to exit the screensaver the key mapped for exiting a mame will need to be used.
-Escape is the default key for exiting mame.
+ * In order to exit the screensaver use the key mapped to exit mame.
+Escape key is the default mapping to exit mame.

 **Configuration Tab**
  * Mame Path* - Path to mame executable.
 Should include executable name.  ex. c:\mame\mame64.exe